S4M8/kbfetch/README.md

 *   **Ollama**: A tool for running large language models locally. `Phi-3` is used as the LLM for generating responses.
 *   **Docker & Docker Compose**: Used for containerizing the application components and orchestrating their deployment.

-## Installation
+## Getting Started

-To set up and run `kbfetch`, you need to have Docker and Docker Compose installed on your system.
+To get started with `kbfetch`, you need to have Docker and Docker Compose installed.
+The provided `Makefile` simplifies the process of building, running, and managing the application.

+### Available `make` Commands

+*   `make auto`: Automatically detects if a GPU is available and starts the appropriate services.
+This is the recommended way to start the application.
+*   `make gpu`: Starts the services with GPU acceleration.
+*   `make cpu`: Starts the services with CPU only.
+*   `make build`: Builds the Docker images.
+*   `make down`: Stops all running services.
+*   `make logs`: Shows the logs for all services.
+*   `make clean`: Stops and removes all containers, networks, and volumes associated with the application.

+### Quick Start

 1.  **Clone the repository**:
     ```bash